lbragstad/notes/summits/tokyo/fernet-plan.md

 #### Patch keystone to remove all `DATETIME` MySQL types.

-Since there is such inconsistency in various `DATETIME` formats within SQL, why not remove it and replace it with some else?
+Since there is such inconsistency in various `DATETIME` formats within SQL implementations, why not remove it and replace it with some else?
 One way we could do this would be to replace `DATETIME` with `INT` and store timestamps instead.
 This would allow us to get sub-second precision.
 This would require a database migration as well as a layer that translates timestamps to the time strings that keystone expects.

 #### Add sub-second precision to Fernet tokens.